 Reproduction of information

 Until the search has been undertaken there is no way of knowing what information is held.
-In some cases little or no information will be held; if a search is unsuccessful we are unable to refund payment.
+In some cases little or no information will be held.
+There is no charge for this service.

 How to apply

 If you wish to apply for a search you should download, complete and send to MOD the following forms:

 Last updated 3 April 2023 + show all updates

 Updated information under 'Limitations on disclosure' and 'Administration fee' sections, and added 'RAF casualty file form (application part 1)' and 'RAF casualty search form (application part 2)'.